-The API is the intermediary between the IXM Platform and the web server.
-When you use the API, you initiate an API call that tells the IXM Platform to do something.
-The IXM Platform, in turn, uses the API to ask the web server to do something.
+The API is the intermediary between IXM One and the web server.
+When you use the API, you initiate an API call that tells IXM One to do something.
+IXM One, in turn, uses the API to ask the web server to do something.

 The API call that you make is essentially an HTTP request that allows you to either access a resource on the server or to send data to the server.